Big Sur Village, California: History

-The region was historically occupied by the Esselen and Salinan people prior to the arrival of European immigrants.
-The Esselen lived in the area between Point Sur south to Big Creek.
 Archaeological evidence shows that the Esselen lived in Big Sur as early as 3500 BC, leading a nomadic, hunter-gatherer existence.
 Beginning in about 1771, the Native Americans were forcibly relocated and conscripted as laborers at the Carmel Mission, where their way of life were lost to them, and their population was decimated by disease, starvation, overwork, and torture.

 The first known European settler in Big Sur was George Davis, who in 1853 claimed a tract of land along the Big Sur River.
 He built a cabin near the present day site of the beginning of the Mount Manuel Trail.
 In 1868, Native Americans Manual and Florence Innocenti bought Davis' cabin and land for $50.
 In the winter of 1869, Michael and Barbara Laquet Pfeiffer were on their way to the south coast of Big Sur when they were forced to stop for the season in the Sycamore Canyon area near present-day Big Sur Village.
 They liked the area so much they decided against moving south again the following spring.
 They brought four children with them: Charles, John, Mary Ellen, and Julia.
 They later had four more: William, Frank, Flora, and Adelaide.
 After the Homestead Act of 1862 was passed by Congress, he filed for patents on his land in 1883 and 1889.
 The family supported themselves by ranching and beekeeping.
-The Pfeiffer home became well known among travelers along the coast, and when the number of guests grew, in 1908 the Pfeiffer Ranch Resort became the first formal lodging along the coast when they began charging guests.
-The location is now the site of the Big Sur Lodge.

 The Pfeiffer's son John Martin Pfeiffer and his wife Zulema Florence Swetnam built a cabin near the north bank of the Big Sur River in 1884.
-Another of the oldest establishments along the coast is the Big Sur River Inn and Restaurant founded in 1932.
+Another of the oldest establishments along the coast is the Big Sur River Inn and Restaurant founded in 1934.

 In August 1972, the Molera Fire burned the hills above Big Sur.
 The slopes above the village rise abruptly from around 135 ft to more than 3500 ft.
 Slopes angle from 25 to 90 degrees.
 During the following winter, four tributaries of the Big Sur River were struck with so much rain that on November 18, 1972, a mudflow deposited several feet of mud around the Post Office and a few other nearby buildings.